 The rooms don’t tend to have great city views, but they have kitchenettes, which makes this hotel ideal for a long stay.

 9. Sheraton Detroit Metro Airport

-Sheraton Detroit Metro Airport is a standard Sheraton with a club lounge that is open 7 days a week so it’s worth considering if you are staying on a weekend.
+Sheraton Detroit Metro Airport is a standard Sheraton with a club lounge that is open 7 days a week, so it’s worth considering if you are staying on the weekend.
 There are hot and cold breakfast and hot and cold evening appetizers with soft drinks but no alcohol.

 10. The Baronette Renaissance, Novi

 At The Baronette Renaissance, rooms are spacious and the beds are reportedly very comfortable.
 You also get Keurig coffeemakers and one bathrobe in each room, but no slippers.

 There’s a small pantry off the lobby, and almost everything, including coffee, granola bars, candy, and soft drinks, are complimentary for elites who would otherwise have lounge access.
 The hotel also gives you a breakfast voucher that can be used for anything on the brunch menu.
 The restaurant here is popular, but there is no club lounge.

 In the suburbs of Detroit, you will find Detroit Marriott Livonia, which has a club lounge (which isn’t open on weekends), The Baronette Renaissance Detroit-Novi Hotel (without a club lounge), and the Detroit Marriott Southfield and Detroit Marriott Troy, which both have club lounges (which aren’t open on weekends).

 One and a half hours drive from Detroit.
 You will find the East Lansing Marriott at University Place, which has a club lounge that is closed on weekends.
 Even further from Detroit (over 2 hours) but still in Michigan is the W Marriott Grand Rapids, which also has a club lounge and is probably your best hotel choice in the area.